warp-contracts/warp-wasm-templates/README.md

 ### Types

 For each action we'll define input and output variables types.
 We'll create a dedicated `schemas.ts` file with all the types used in the contract.
-Assemblyscript is a Typescript-like language but unlike the second one - because of being compiled statically ahead of time it's not designed to describe Javascript dynamic features and it required stricter type checking.
-API for most of the types is quite similair to Typescript with couple of differences, e.g.:
+AssemblyScript is a TypeScript-like language but unlike the second one - because of being compiled statically ahead of time it's not designed to describe JavaScript dynamic features and it required stricter type checking.
+API for most of the types is quite similair to TypeScript with couple of differences, e.g.:

 - There is no `any` or `undefined`
 - AssemblyScript inherits WebAssembly's more specific integer, floating point and reference types (e.g. `i32` - a 32-bit signed integer).
 You can view the whole list in the [documentation](https://www.assemblyscript.org/types.html#types)